 Create Effects

 When painting on canvas, sanding can help create certain effects on your painting.
-And to make this work, you must figure out how to sand properly between layersOpens in a new tab. of acrylic.
+And to make this work, you must figure out how to sand properly between layers of acrylic.
 Once you get the hang of it, you can use sanding to create special effects in your painting, taking your artwork to a new level.

 Improve Adhesion